ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point        | Design Decision | Justification
 ---                   | ---             | ---
-Azure Speech Services | Disabled        | Enabling the organization-wide language model allows Azure speech service to gather data from emails and other locations to improve M365 applications that use Azure Speech Services.
-There is no requirement for text to speech in the blueprint and should be evaluated further if there is an agency requirement.
+Azure Speech Services | Enabled        | Enabling the organization-wide language model allows Azure Speech service to gather data from emails and other locations to improve M365 applications that use Azure Speech services.
+The Azure Speech service has been IRAP assessed as part of Azure and enables greater accessibility features as part of the Blueprint.
 Bookings              | Disabled        | Exposes a public web page that provides access to user calendars for 3rd parties.
 There is no requirement to enable the feature as other methods of collaboration are in use.
 ‎Briefing‎ email from ‎Microsoft Viva‎	| Enabled | Enabled by default to improve productivitiy, individual users can unsubscribe if desired.
 Calendar              | Disabled        | External sharing is disabled to prevent potential data spills.